iecbc-it/template/README.md

         - CI/CD should be configured that features branches are deployed to respective personal `dev` environments.
     - If the `dev` environment is shared for all developers, do a [Trunk Based Development](https://www.youtube.com/watch?v=v4Ijkq6Myfc) on a `dev` branch.
 Avoid further branching, bug if you do so, do not hold feature branches for long before merging them to `dev` branch.

+This is so called `Environment Branch Model` with one improvement - the default branch is **prod** <s>master</s>.

+- Environment branches make it easy for you to separate your in-progress code from your stable code.
+Using environment branches and deploying from them means you will always know exactly what code is running on your servers in each of your environments.
+- In order to keep your environment branches in sync with the environments, it’s a best practice to only execute a merge into an environment branch at the time you intend to deploy.

 #### Semantic Rleases
 Releases must follow [semantic versioning](https://semver.org/lang/uk/)